ZaneDevv/Image-Editor/README.md

 ### Warning on Closing or Refreshing

 To prevent you from accidentally losing your work, you will receive a warning if you try to close or refresh the window while editing an image.

+### Gallery

+The progress you have made on a image can be saved by naming the project in a unique way and either clicking on the cloud button on the left-hand side of the screen or pressing **Ctrl + G**.
+Once you saved your project, it can be seen on the gallery site, where you can access by clicking on the backpack button on top of the screen.

 ---